Young Scholars

 In a world where artificial intelligence can generate answers instantly, the ability to ask meaningful questions and evaluate evidence becomes even more important.

-Young Scholars Research Studio is a small research fellowship that introduces intellectually curious students to the practices scholars use to investigate complex questions and develop new ideas.
+Young Scholars Research Studio is a selective research fellowship that introduces intellectually curious students to the practices scholars use to investigate complex questions and develop original ideas.

 Seminar-style research mentorship